shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 • Shawna Tuli 2023 Google Certificate in Google Advanced Data Analytics Capstone

+• Shawna Tuli 2023 Google Certificate in Foundations of Business Intelligence

+• Shawna Tuli 2023 Google Certificate in The Path to Insights: Data Models and Pipelines

+• Shawna Tuli 2023 Google Certificate in Decision, Decisions: Dashboards and Reports

 _________________________________________________________________________________________________________________________________________________________
 "Shawna is an excellent mentor and communicator.
 She is a highly skilled and experienced professional with a deep understanding in data analytics and consulting.
 She is also a gifted communicator.